-Nothing spells comfort food more than an old-fashioned cinnamon bun, and these Apple Honey Whole Wheat Cinnamon Buns made with BC Tree Fruits apples are perfect for cold winter mornings (perhaps Christmas morning?).
+Nothing spells comfort food more than an old-fashioned cinnamon bun, and these healthier Apple Honey Whole Wheat Cinnamon Buns made with local apples are perfect for cold winter mornings (perhaps Christmas morning?!).

 Whole Wheat Apple Cinnamon Buns

 These whole wheat cinnamon buns are slightly healthier than a traditional cinnamon bun but just as delicious!

 - 1 tablespoon honey

 - 2 teaspoons sugar

 - 1 1/2 cups whole wheat flour

 - 1 1/2 – 2 cups all-purpose flour

 - 1/2 cup brown sugar